binzailani3136/crudl-example-express/README.md

 ```

 ### Relation with different endpoint
-The collection _Links_ is an example of related objects which are assigned through an intermediary table with additional fields.
+The descriptor _Links_ is an example of related objects which are assigned through an intermediary table with additional fields.

 ```javascript
 changeView.tabs = [